Menu Editor

 • Dietary icons: Show or hide dietary indicators (V, GF, Spicy) next to items.

-• Dietary icon style: Choose between Badges (rounded labels), Icons (small symbols), or Dots (colored dots).
+• Dietary icon style: Choose between Badges (rounded labels) and Icons (small symbols).

 Currency settings